rock-control/control-uwv_dynamic_model/README.md

  1. SIMPLE:
-	 It ignores the Coriolis effect and consider the Damping vector with two terms, the fist the linear damping and the second quadratic damping.
+	 It ignores the Coriolis effect and consider the Damping vector with two terms, the first the linear damping and the second quadratic damping.
 	It is based on [Smallwood][].

 	> **Note:**